breun/ActivityBar/README.md

 * All processing is currently still done on the main thread, which results in a lot of beachball spinning.
 This should be fixed soon.
 * Support for memory measurements has also been added already, but that's not visible in the user interface yet.

-Building this project requires OS X 10.11 with Xcode 7 (currently both still in beta).
+Building this project requires OS X 10.11 with Xcode 7.